vicevirus/prompt-injection-lab/lab4/README.md

-# LLM Prompt Injection Lab 3
+# LLM Prompt Injection Lab 4

 This is a Flask application that demonstrates prompt injection vulnerabilities.
 But this time with [GuardRails AI](https://github.com/guardrails-ai/guardrails) in place!

-OpenAI ver.
+Gemnini Pro ver.

 ## Requirements